 The Boulder American Legion offers a Trap Shooting Range available for public use.
-Cost is only $6 per token, or $55 for 10 tokens.
+Cost is only $7 a round (one token), or $20 for 3 rounds (three tokens).
 Tokens are purchased at the range.
 One token is used for a round of trap (25 targets.)
 The range is open every Saturday and Sunday at 12 noon (holidays excluded).
 In the summer, it also opens at 4:00 pm on Wednesday nights.
 Shooters supply the ammo and shotgun.
 There is a 20-gauge shotgun available for kids and lady shooters.
 The Trap Shooting Range is located behind the American Legion Post 10 in Boulder, Colorado.
 Click on the Map page for directions.

 Please be aware that special functions are scheduled periodically.
 Also posted on the board at the range.